dspringuel-va/blog-posts/kubernetes/README.md

 ```

 shows the documentation for the pod resource and its fields.

 It is also possible to dig deeper in the doc.
-If one wants to know more about pod spec, the command to run is the following.
+If one wants to know more about pod spec, the command to run is the following:

 ```
 kubectl explain pod.spec